Corylus avellana 'Contorta'

 This low maintenance tree can be used as hedging or screens as well as being included in Informal Garden, Wildflower meadows or Wildlife Gardens for architectural interest.

-Can be attacked by caterpillars, gall mites, sawflies and squirrels.
+Can also be attacked by caterpillars, sawflies and squirrels.